 £10m with National University of Singapore: Lloyd's Register Foundation Institute for the Public Understanding of Risk (LRFI).
 Undertaking research and education and building connections with practical end-users from policy makers to the general public.
 Aiming to build a better understanding of the socio-technological processes and factors affecting public opinion forming.

-This is a £10 million, 5 year research programme (2018-2022), jointly delivered by the HSE and the University of Manchester through the recently established Thomas Ashton Institute.
+Discovering Safety is a £10 million, 5 year research programme (2018-2022), jointly delivered by the HSE and the University of Manchester through the recently established Thomas Ashton Institute.